New courses open for applications, with scholarships available from Vision Collaborative Scotland

 Courses commence in January 2026.
 Click here to read more and apply for a place.

 Vision Collaborative Scotland is committed to supporting employers in the charity and public sector to develop their workforce in vision rehabilitation.
-The sponsorship package offers employers a financial contribution towards the Postgraduate Certificate course fee, in addition to mentoring for students and their employers.
+The scholarship package offers employers a financial contribution towards course fee, in addition to mentoring for students and their employers.

 You may also be interested in